From The Giant’s Campaign, a Novel

 “One cannot serve light and dark and remain whole, mistress of the Night Talon.
 Vidal is known to me, and so is Karsk, and both names are evil.
 Your mother superior must also be evil, to treat with such monsters.
 And what about you?
 Few in the underworld know what Annabis truly is.
 How do you know her if you are not her confidant?”

-Zadrian, mustering her dignity despite being shrouded in the net, said loudly, “We are foes of Annabis.
+Zadrian, straightening as if to muster her dignity despite being shrouded in the net, said loudly, “We are foes of Annabis.
 My father, baron Dunstan, fought her in the Great River Delta with the King’s army.
 Megaera has been faithful and good, and so have Dirk and Arslan.
 You speak as a foe of the hag as well.
 We are all in the open.
 Show yourself if you are not a coward.”

 The sides of a thin crack in the opposite wall flowed apart, as if the stone had suddenly turned to liquid, and then a tall cloaked figure emerged.
 Two squat dwarves in leaf-mail armor followed him, and their bushy hair shone red as flame.
 Their eyes, shrouded with cataracts, appeared blind, and they carried long-handled picks, like battle hammers.